sqm-autorate/sqm-autorate/README.md

 _For Test builds, Jan 2022:_ In its current iteration this script can react poorly under conditions with high latency and low load, which can force the rates down to the minimum.

 If this happens to you, please try to set or adjust the advanced setting `upload_delay_ms` or `download_delay_ms` options to a higher value.
+See the section 'Output Analysis' below for guidance.

 The functionality in this Lua version is a culmination of progressive iterations to the original shell version as introduced by @Lynx (OpenWrt Forum). ~~Refer to the [Original Shell Version](#original-shell-version) (below) for details as to the original goal and theory.~~